 Settlement is due on receipt by the buyer of the contract note.
 An order for the purchase of Shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application.
-If settlement is not made on or before the settlement date reasonably set by the ACD, then the ACD has the right to cancel any Shares issued in respect of the application.
+If settlement is not made on or before the settlement date reasonably set by the ACD, currently four Business Days (or three Business Days in the case of Allianz Global Multi Sector Credit Fund) of the date of the contract note.
+Then the ACD has the right to cancel any Shares issued in respect of the application.
 The Company may seek reimbursement from the applicant for any losses incurred as a result.